gargaekansh/ToDoApp/README.md

 The project uses express routes to post update and delete the data in the mongodb database and subsequently render results

     Features:
-Add a new task
+    Get All Todos Items
-Delete a tasks
+    Add a new Todo Item
-Delete all the tasks
+    Delete all the Todos Items